small business advice

 Having a CRM in place will help you with better data tracking to avoid having leads slip through the cracks.
 CRM also helps monitor sales progress, and adjust your daily business decisions.

 4. Hire the Right People

 While market research, cash flow management, and record keeping are all essential to your small business success, don't ignore the importance of building an effective team of employees.
-Having the wrong people in your organization can be nothing short of disastrous.
+Having the wrong people in your organisation can be nothing short of disastrous.
 Personnel issues come in a variety of maladies, but the most harmful to small businesses are poor work ethic, spreading rumors, and personality traits, explains Herrin.
-'If it starts affecting others,' he warns, 'it can completely devastate a company.'
+“If it starts affecting others,” he warns, “it can completely devastate a company.”

 But for many, that is beauty of their business.
-Noah Thomas Leask, President and CEO of ISHPI puts it this way, 'Do not underestimate the amount of effort, perseverance, and discipline that is required to be successful.
+Noah Thomas Leask, President and CEO of ISHPI puts it this way, “Do not underestimate the amount of effort, perseverance, and discipline that is required to be successful.
 I cannot stress that enough.
 There will be problems and you must be ready mentally, physically, and spiritually to deal with them.
-If you are starting a business to get rich and work less, then you are on the wrong path.
-One should be working on enjoying the journey not thinking about the destination.'
+If you are starting a business to get rich and work less, than you are on the wrong path.
+One should be working on enjoying the journey not thinking about the destination.”